 It is frequently used by people in everyday life to back up data such as photos, videos, and contacts, from a smartphone or tablet.
 In the business world, the application of Cloud ERP (Enterprise Resource Planning) has significantly increased and is a system by which organizations can store, manage, and access data more efficiently than ever before and facilitate substantial process improvements as a direct result.

 In a sense, Cloud technology was born with the delivery of the first email in the early seventies.
 Both Microsoft and Apple, two of the largest players in this industry, were founded later that decade and since then, things have continued to develop at an increasingly fast pace.

 Trends have changed over the years as the business market has recognized the potential of Cloud technology and sought continually more innovative ways to apply it.
-The launch of the World Wide Web in the early nineties, for example, provided not only unprecedented access to email for personal use, but also a revolution in online shopping.
-Amazon and eBay are two of the most well known online retailers who fully exploited this technology.
+The launch of the World Wide Web in the early nineties, for example, provided not only unprecedented access to email for personal use but also a revolution in online shopping.
+Amazon and eBay are two of the most well-known online retailers that fully exploited this technology.